 HP Pavilion x360: Review

-Written by Alison Lurie, In Laptops, Published On
+Written by Alison Lurie, In Laptops, Updated On

 Probably thousands upon thousands of laptops are running Windows.
-Most laptops may be used for a variety of tasks, from schoolwork to work to entertainment, but there is a shortage of computers specialised for certain uses.
+Most laptops may be used for various tasks, from schoolwork to work to entertainment, but there is a shortage of laptops specialised for specific uses.
 The Pavilion 14, Pavilion x360, and Pavilion 14 Plus from HP have just been released in the Indian market.
 These little Windows 11 touch-enabled laptops are ideal for students.

 ProcessorIntel Core i3-1125G4